 Students may begin the Companion DNP coursework in a seamless fashion immediately after completing the MSN degree.
-Alternately, students may take a stop-out for up to two terms after the term in which the MSN is conferred before beginning the Companion DNP coursework.
-Students who take a stop-out for more than two terms after the term in which the MSN is conferred are not eligible to complete the Companion DNP and would instead apply to the Post-Master's DNP program, which consists of 33 credits.
+Alternately, students may take a stop-out for up to twoone (1) terms after the term in which the MSN is conferred before beginning the Companion DNP coursework.
+Students who take a stop-out for more than twoone (1) terms after the term in which the MSN is conferred must submit an application for Admission to the

+Companion DNP program.
+Students who are not eligible to complete the Companion DNP and would instead apply to the Post-Master's DNP program, which consists of 33 credits.
 If the MSN is conferred between two terms, the term immediately following the degree conferral will be considered the first term of the allowed stop-out period.